 Being named in a lawsuit is a risk that all professional massage practitioners face.
 While such lawsuits are rarely successful, defending yourself can be very expensive.
-If the lawsuit is successful, then it can severely impact your financial future and may result in bankruptcy.
+If the lawsuit is successful, then it can severely impact your financial future, possibly even resulting in bankruptcy.
 To help protect yourself, it is crucial that you have adequate insurance for your massage practice.

 Step One: Become licensed to practice in Indiana

-Before you can apply for insurance coverage, you must by fully licensed to practice massage in the state.
+Before you can apply for insurance coverage, you must be fully licensed to practice massage in the state.
 The regulatory body that oversees massage therapists is the State Board of Massage Therapy.
 They stipulate that in order to become licensed, you must first complete five hundred hours of education and training at an approved educational institution.
-You will also be required to sit for one of the following professional exams: MBLEx, NCETMB, NCETM, or NBCA.
+You will also be required to pass one of the professional exams, whether that be the MBLEx, NCETMB, NCETM, or NBCA.

 Step Two: Check what insurance your policy includes